thuoe/cynomi-technical-test/README.md

 npm run reset
 ```

+> [!NOTE]
+> This command can be used to drop all tables and revert your DB to a clean state.

 Next to serve the client side application coupled with the Nest.js server, simply run this script:

 ```sh